getsentry/rfcs/text/0141-linking-traces.md

 # Supporting Data

 Sentry users would like to get as much insight as possible when inspecting (errors or performance) issues.
-Right now, with the notable exception of Session Replay, we can only provide answers as to what happened before an error occured up to the point when a trace was started.
-If we can link from the current to the previous trace, we can significantly widen the insight into the entire user journey, which is often crucial to understand why and how a specific issue occured.
+Right now, with the notable exception of Session Replay, we can only provide answers as to what happened before an error occurred up to the point when a trace was started.
+If we can link from the current to the previous trace, we can significantly widen the insight into the entire user journey, which is often crucial to understand why and how a specific issue occurred.

 Given that almost half of events sent to Sentry can be attributed alone to events sent from Sentry frontend JavaScript or mobile SDKs, a significant portion of sent events would directly benefit from better linkage between events.
 Considering that frontend applications almost always have a backend counter events sent from backend SDKs would implicitly also benefit from a better tracing model.
 Wins all around!